Dos mujeres, un camino

-Dos mujeres, un camino (English title: Two women, one path) is a Mexican neo-noir telenovela produced by Emilio Larrosa for Televisa in 1993-1994.
+Dos mujeres, un camino (English title: Two Women, One Path) is a Mexican neo-noir telenovela produced by Emilio Larrosa for Televisa in 1993–1994.
 This production was exhibited in 47 countries, including Indonesia, had high viewer ratings, and has been described as one of Televisa's most successful telenovelas.

-Erik Estrada, Laura León and Bibi Gaytán starred as protagonists, while Enrique Rocha, Claudio Báez, Luz María Jerez, Elizabeth Dupeyrón, Lorena Herrera, Eduardo Liceaga and Rodrigo Vidal starred as antagonists.
+Erik Estrada, Laura León, and Bibi Gaytán starred as the protagonists, while Enrique Rocha, Claudio Báez, Luz María Jerez, Elizabeth Dupeyrón, Lorena Herrera, Eduardo Liceaga, and Rodrigo Vidal starred as the antagonists.
 Tejano singer Selena appeared in two episodes.